Adcode1/Adicode/README.md

 # adicode
-So in this repo i will be uploading my accepted solutions for various dsa problems of leetcode,geekforgeeks,cses.
+So in this repo i will be uploading my accepted solution for various dsa problems of leetcode,geekforgeeks,cses.